Nexmo/station/app/views/contribute/guides/writing-style-guide.md

 Try to be consistent with capitalization of headings.
 You can follow these guidelines:

 * Use title case (also sometimes known as word case as significant words are capitalized) for top-level topics and sections.
-For example, 'Building Blocks', 'Guides', 'Markdown Guide', 'Writing Style Guide', 'Installation Guide', 'Messages and Workflows API', 'Stitch Developer Guide'.
+For example, 'Building Blocks', 'Guides', 'Markdown Guide', 'Writing Style Guide', 'Installation Guide', 'Messages and Dispatch API'.
 * Use sentence case for topic titles below a top-level section.
 For example, 'This is the topic title'.
 The exception to this is if the heading references a top-level section.
 For example, 'How to use the Getting Started Guide', as Getting Started Guide is a top-level section in this example.
 * Use sentence case for sub-section headings.
 For example, 'This is a sub-section heading'.

 There is no need to capitalize minor words in headings.
 For example:

-* *Avoid:* Messages And Workflows API.
+* *Avoid:* Messages And Dispatch API.
-* *Better:* Messages and Workflows API.
+* *Better:* Messages and Dispatch API.

 Always capitalize words that would normally be capitalized.
 For example: